robotmachine/aurup/README.md

-# aurpu - Simple updating utility for Arch User Repository (AUR) packages
+# aurup - Simple updating utility for Arch User Repository (AUR) packages

 #### Note: This is a personal project.
 Not intended for use as-is.
 May work as a starting place.
 #### No warranty expressed or implied.